PowerLoom/docs/docs/build-with-powerloom/devnet/getting-started.md

 #### Step 1: Clone the Snapshotter Deploy Repository

 Clone the repository against the respective branch (main by default).
-Open the terminal and run the below command to clone the deploy repo in a directory named `powerloom-deploy`.
+Open the terminal and run the below command to clone the deploy repo in a directory named `powerloom_deploy`.

 ```bash
 git clone https://github.com/PowerLoom/deploy.git --single-branch powerloom_deploy --branch devnet && cd powerloom_deploy
 ```

-The above command itself navigates you to the Repository Directory `powerloom-deploy`
+The above command itself navigates you to the Repository Directory `powerloom_deploy`

 #### Step 2: Configure the environment variables